High-Cost Mortgage On Government And Conventional Loans

 States High-Cost Rules and Regulations

 Borrowers only have 0.25% worth of credit to work with to cover fees.
 The costs of a mortgage loan and anything over 5% are considered a violation of high cost.
 Illinois is a high-cost state.
 Florida is not a high-cost state.
 So, if the mortgage lender charges a $900 underwriting fee on a smaller loan, borrowers will be in violation of the high-cost rules.
-Lenders cannot do the loan unless borrowers get a sellers concession towards closing costs or a lenders credit towards closing costs
+Lenders cannot do the loan unless borrowers get a seller concession towards closing costs or a lenders credit towards closing costs.

-Sellers Concessions Towards Closing Costs
+Seller Concessions Towards Closing Costs

 Sellers concessions towards the buyers closing costs is one way of avoiding high cost rules.
 For example, if the seller wants a bottom-line amount of $100,000 from the sale of the home, the seller can price it at $105,000.
 Sellers can give home buyers seller concessions of $5,000 towards the buyers closing costs.
+However, if the closing costs only come out to be $3,000, the remaining $2,000 goes back to the seller.

 Seller Concession Overages

 Homebuyers are not allowed to pocket the difference.
 The maximum amount of seller concessions towards a buyer’s closing costs is 6% of the purchase price with FHA loans.
 VA loans allow up to 4% seller concessions.
 USDA allows up to 6% seller concessions.
 Both Fannie Mae and Freddie Mac permit 3% sellers concessions on owner occupant and second homes and 2% on investment homes.
+Make sure borrowers do not waste the sellers’ concession because it will go back to the seller.
+Overages in Sellers Concessions normally go towards buying discount points to buy down mortgage interest rates.

 What are the Terms for a Conventional Loan?

 Private lenders offer conventional loans without government insurance or guarantee.
 Let’s explore your options and find the perfect loan for you.
 Government-sponsored enterprises (GSEs) like Fannie Mae and Freddie Mac establish guidelines that these loans typically follow.
+Here are some common terms associated with conventional loans:

 1. Loan Amount: The maximum loan amount for a conventional loan is determined by Fannie Mae and Freddie Mac’s conforming loan limits, which are adjusted annually.